NICE enough? Do NICE’s Decision Outcomes Impact International HTA Decision-making?

 Consideration for the OHE PhD Fellowship is conditional to being admitted to the PhD in Health Economics of the Department of Health Policy at the London School of Economics and Political Sciences.

-Applications for 2023/24 are now closed.
+Applications for 2024/25 are now open.
+The application deadline is 25 April 2024.
 Please sign up to receive regular news from OHE, including future Fellowship opportunities.

 Our monthly Bulletin highlights our work alongside the latest from across health economics and health care.